JTPuffer/GraphicsAPI/README.md

 # Basic CMake Project

 ## Overview
+#This is my second iteration of this, i have yet to impliment the pico part yet, this is designed to be more flexible than the old version
 This project is a CMake-based system that supports both desktop and Raspberry Pi Pico platforms.
 It provides a simple graphics pipeline and shaders, with modules for handling window management and basic rasterization.
 The project is organized into different directories based on functionality.